 Tax Ranking of the Types of Accounts

-Best: Tax-Exempt Accounts (Roth IRAs, 529s, ESAs) – Your earnings in tax-exempt accounts are never taxed (unless you pull them out at a penalty), which makes them the most efficient type of account to use.
+Best: Tax Exempt Accounts (Roth IRAs, 529s, ESAs) – Your earnings in tax-exempt accounts are never taxed, which makes them the most efficient type of account to use.

-Ok: Tax-Deferred Accounts (Traditional IRAs, 401ks) – Tax-deferred accounts are taxed later on which is what makes them “deferred.”
+Ok: Tax Deferred Accounts (Traditional IRAs, 401ks) – Tax-deferred accounts are taxed later on which is what makes them “deferred.”
 Tax-deferred accounts are a good idea for long-term savings because the earnings grow without being taxed at current rates.
 This is more important for someone who is in a high tax bracket currently, but will likely shift to a much lower tax bracket in the future.
 For example, consider someone who is currently earning $250k, but will likely only need $80k to live off of in retirement.
-Right now that individual is in a high tax bracket, but in retirement, he or she will drop to a lower tax bracket.
+Right now that individual is in the 33% tax bracket, but in retirement, he or she will drop to the 25% tax bracket.
 By choosing a deferred account, they are avoiding current tax rates, allowing their money to grow tax-deferred, and will pay much lower taxes in the future.

 Worst: Taxable Accounts – Taxable accounts have no tax benefits because all of the earnings in them are taxed.
 One great tip to saving on taxes is what is known as asset location and involves placing your most tax-efficient investments – usually individual stocks and municipal bonds – in your taxable accounts, and placing your most tax-inefficient investments - usually your bonds – in your tax-deferred accounts.
 By putting your most inefficient securities in your most tax-efficient accounts, you are able to shield yourself from those higher taxes.
 To better understand how your investments are taxed in a taxable account, the next ranking will discuss how individual investments are taxed.